tyr-lang/test.conformance/README.md

 This includes at least a file package.draupnir.
 If a test requires a only a single source file, that file shall be named mar.tyr and it shall begin with a block comment containing a short description of the test's intentions.

 ## Implications

 A compiler conforms with a version of Tyr iff it passes all tests below that version and all prior versions including reg-directories.

+## Migration

+We will migrate old tests to semantic equivalents if the current release renders them illegal, as long as the major version is 0.
+We will certainly adapt all Tests when generic type parameters are implemented.
+This section ought to be deleted on the release of version 1.0.